muretti0114/UGA2019/README.md

 - For the API Key privacy, I stored it in a private local file.

 - To go further, Azure Keyvault looks like very interesting to verify signatures between messages.

+### Bastien's Application : Men fertility test

+1. Project motivation :

+I wanted to find a simple dataset to do an easy to grasp application.
+So i focused the fertility of men between 18 and 36.
+The dataset ([source](https://archive.ics.uci.edu/ml/datasets/Fertility)) have only 9 attribute in order to guess if the fertility is normal or altered.
+The goal of my application is to ask few questions to fill these 9 attributes, compute this with my model and tell the user if it's the good moment to have a baby.
+If it's not, the user will receive advice according to his entry.

+2. Risks and Threats handling :

+Here's the various risks i handled :

+- Checking of the entry : the user can only enter eligibles values

+- Getting out the url and api key of the source code.
+They are now in a local file readed in the code.

+- Connection checking : If there is no internet connection, the application is not accessible.

+- Result checking : After the computation by Azure ML, and after printing results/advices to the user, the script compute the same data again and check if the original result was the same.
+This way if the first result have been modified, i will check it.
+This is not the best way but it's a starting point.

+Given that our model is located in Azure ML studio, the checking of the model integrity is not necessary.

+3. Documentation :

+The python script use python 3+ version.
+So to run it the only thing to do is to have that version of python.
+According to your OS, the execution can be something like python Decision.py or python3 Decision.py

 ## Deliverables